AckerlyXu/heima/articles/virtual-machines/windows/convert-unmanaged-to-managed-disks.md

 ---
 title: Convert a Windows virtual machine from unmanaged disks to managed disks - Azure Managed Disks | Azure
-description: How to Convert a Windows VM from unmanaged disks to managed disks by using PowerShell in the Resource Manager deployment model
+description: How to convert a Windows VM from unmanaged disks to managed disks by using PowerShell in the Resource Manager deployment model
 services: virtual-machines-windows
 documentationcenter: ''
 author: cynthn